 Goodwill is tested for impairment on an annual basis, on October 1, and between annual tests if indicators of potential impairment exist.
 We use the simplified goodwill impairment test, which allows us to first assess qualitatively whether it is necessary to perform step one of the two-step annual goodwill impairment test.
 We are required to perform step one and calculate the fair value of our reporting units only if we conclude that it is more likely than not that a reporting unit's fair value is less than its carrying value (that is, a likelihood of more than 50%).
 The qualitative analysis, which is referred to as step zero is performed, and the Company considers all relevant factors specific to its reporting units.
 Some factors considered in step zero are macroeconomic conditions, industry and market considerations, cost factors, overall financial performance, events affecting a reporting unit and other relevant entity-specific events.
 If any reporting unit fails step zero, its goodwill and other indefinite lived intangible assets will be tested using the two-step process.
 The first step requires a comparison of the fair value of the reporting unit to the respective carrying value.
-If the reporting unit fails step one, meaning that its carrying value exceeds its fair value, then the second step must be performed.
-The second step computes the amount of impairment, if any, by comparing the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
+If the reporting unit fails step computes the amount of impairment, if any, by comparing the implied fair value of the reporting unit's goodwill.
 If the carrying amount of the reporting unit's goodwill exceeds its implied fair value, an impairment loss will be recognized.